 - Cut the edges off all 4 sides.

-- Cut the watermelon in vertical 1-inch slices.
+- Cut the watermelon into vertical 1-inch slices.

-- Turn the melon and cut new slices perpendicular or the opposite direction to the original slices creating squares.
+- Turn the melon and cut new slices perpendicular or in the opposite direction to the original slices, creating squares.

-- Lift the sticks of watermelon out by the green squares!
+- Lift the sticks of the watermelon out by the green squares!

 - Store in an airtight container!